Market Overview

 Government-led sovereign AI initiatives are creating state-backed demand for localized infrastructure, driven by data residency, security, and national competitiveness concerns.

-Challenges & Constraints
+Challenges & Opportunities

 The semiconductor supply chain remains fragile.
 Over 85 percent of advanced AI chips are fabricated by a single foundry, while critical components such as high-bandwidth memory face lead times exceeding 100 weeks.
+This concentration creates systemic exposure to geopolitical and operational disruption.

 Cost and return on investment pressures are intensifying.
 Thirty to fifty percent of cloud AI spend is often wasted on idle resources, contributing to enterprise AI project abandonment rates rising to 42 percent in 2025.